Skip to main content

 • Solution: Use more matcha (2.5-3 grams); ensure powder is fresh; try a higher grade

 Matcha oxidizes quickly once opened.
-Follow these storage rules:
+Here are the storage rules we follow:

 • Refrigerate after opening (40°F or below)